SettleMint

 One outbound or inbound transferTransferGate or another per-transfer adapterDALP evaluates the transfer-time decision without turning it into a persistent identity claim

 Do not route Travel Rule or other transaction-specific decisions through ClaimSource.
-ClaimSource is for provider events that attach to an identity, business, or wallet subject and can be represented as a standard claim topic.
+Use ClaimSource for events that attach to an identity, business, or wallet subject and map to a standard claim topic.

 Provider intake model